toddaustin07/MQTTDevices/README.md

 # MQTTDevices
 SmartThings Edge driver for creating MQTT-connected devices.
 These devices will update their states based on MQTT messages.
 No cloud connection is used, so everything is executed locally.

-Currently supported device types:  switch, button, contact, motion, motionPlus, alarm, dimmer, vibration, lock, presence, sound, moisture, temperature, humidity, energy, text, numeric.
+Currently supported device types:  switch, battery, button, contact, motion, motionPlus, alarm, dimmer, vibration, lock, presence, sound, moisture, temperature, humidity, energy, text, numeric.
 More can be added - just ask!

 Switch, button, alarm, dimmer, lock, temperature, humidity, energy, and numeric devices can also be configured to publish MQTT messages when state changes from within SmartThings (i.e., manually via mobile app or automations).